This post may contain affiliate links which help support Girls Can Grill.

 Alternatively, mop sauce is more like a basting liquid.
 You brush it on the meat throughout the cook to add flavor to the meat itself, not just the outside.
 You can also use it as a braising liquid – like I do when I make Carolina Pulled Pork.

 Just like my recipe for Carolina Mustard BBQ Sauce, this mop sauce can be made in 5 minutes flat.
 Simply pour everything into a bowl and stir.
 Or, place it all in a mason jar and give it a good shake.
 You can store it on the counter for a day or two, or keep it in the fridge for a good month.

 What dishes go with Carolina Vinegar Mop Sauce

 This Carolina Vinegar Mop Sauce is awesome on all things pork.
-I like to use it on pulled pork, ribs and especially whole hogs, but it’s also great on chicken wings.
+I like to use it on pulled pork, baby back ribs and especially whole hogs, but it’s also great on grilled chicken wings.
 If you’re adventurous enough to cook up a whole hog, you’ll definitely want to make a few batches in a large bowl.